On Canonical Sandpile Actions of Embedded Graphs: Introduction

 The existence of a canonical action in the non-plane case remained open for a while.
-Recently, Merino, Moffatt and Noble \cite{merino2023critical} defined an ``embedded sandpile group'' called the Jacobian of the embedded graph.
-This group has cardinality equal to the number of quasi-trees.
+Recently, Merino, Moffatt and Noble \cite{merino2023critical} defined an ``embedded sandpile group'' called the Jacobian\footnote{The term ``Jacobian'' is typically used synonymously with ``sandpile group''.
+In this paper, we will use Jacobian for the embedded sandpile group of Merino, Moffatt and Noble, and sandpile group for the abstract sandpile group.} of the embedded graph.
+This group has cardinality equal the number of quasi-trees.
 Quasi-trees are those spanning subgraphs of an embedded graph that have one boundary component.
 If the embedding is into the plane, they are exactly the spanning trees, but for higher genus, there are quasi-trees that are not trees.
 The Jacobian is isomorphic to the sandpile group if the embedding is into the plane.
 Baker, Ding and Kim \cite{BDK} gave an alternative definition for the Jacobian group of an embedded graph (and generalized it to regular orthogonal matroids), and they proved that the Jacobian of an embedded graph has a canonical action on the quasi-trees.

-We have three main results: \begin{enumerate} \item Firstly, we show that in fact any embedded Eulerian digraph has a canonical sandpile action, if instead of spanning trees, one considers Eulerian tours compatible with the embedding.
-We say that an Eulerian tour is compatible with the embedding, if at each vertex $v$, the order in which the tour traverses the out-edges of $v$ agrees with the positive orientation around $v$.
+We have three main results: \begin{enumerate} \item Firstly, we show that, in fact, any embedded Eulerian digraph has a canonical sandpile action if instead of spanning trees, one considers Eulerian tours compatible with the embedding.
+We say that an Eulerian tour is compatible with the embedding if at each vertex $v$, the order in which the tour traverses the out-edges of $v$ agrees with the positive orientation around $v$.
 We call the action the tour-rotor action, since it can be obtained from rotor routing.
 More precisely: For an embedded Eulerian digraph, with any root vertex, the rotor-routing action of the sandpile group can be lifted to a canonical action on Eulerian tours compatible with the embedding.
 Interestingly, we do not yet see a way to give a canonical definition for the tour-rotor action, though we suspect that there should be such a definition.
 These results can be found in Section \ref{sec:tour-rotor_action}.